louispaulet/ai_art_ressources/README.md

 `Get_best_matching_male_actor_face_for_a_given_input_picture.ipynb` will find the best match between the picture of a male face and a list of male actors from the 20th century (9k+ names).
 It uses CLIP to find the best matching prompt for a given image out of a list.
 We use fragmentation in small batches to get high confidence scores.

+`separate_framed_and_unframed_paintings_using_CLIP.ipynb` will sort paintings into "framed" and "unframed" folders.
+Useful to sort a large quantity of paintings generated using the `oil on canvas` or `oil on wood` tokens.

 ## Stable Diffusion

 Notebook to run stable diffusion on a prompt list and save to gDrive.